EnterpriseDB/tpa/docs/src/tpaexec-provision.md

 When provisioning cloud instances, it is especially important to make sure instances are directly traceable to a human responsible for them.
-By default, TPAexec will tag EC2 instances as being owned by the login name of the user running `tpaexec provision`.
+By default, TPA will tag EC2 instances as being owned by the login name of the user running `tpaexec provision`.

 Specify `--owner <name>` to change the name (e.g., if your username